arisacoba/test-actions/README.md

 # Is this issue empty?

-Testing without branding from action.yml
+Test with branding from action.yml